As we all spend more and more time online, teaching digital literacy to children is becoming increasingly important.

 The internet is a massive source of information - not all of it real.
 While children have the technical skills to find information quickly, they don't always have the critical thinking skills needed to decide which content is safe or potentially harmful.

-Children developing these digital literacy skills should also know how screens affect their physcial and mental wellbeing, and when it's time to take a break.
+Children developing these media literacy skills should also know how screens affect their physcial and mental wellbeing, and when it's time to take a break.

 With Natterhub’s online lessons and resources, teachers and parents can guide children through these kinds of lessons in a safe environment that encourages them to experiement and make mistakes.Assessment